ang9009/polaroids/README.md

 - `shared` contains error codes and response interfaces that are shared between the database API and the Discord bot.

-### Adding events
+### Adding events and commands

-To add a new bot event, go to `bot/src/events` and create a new file.
+To add a new bot event, go to `bot/src/features`, select the associated feature, navigate to its `events` folder and create a new file.
 Each event must implement the `EventData` interface, and must be exported using a default export.
 Otherwise, the `registerEvents` function will not be able to find/register the event.

+Adding a command is similar: there is a `commands` folder under each feature folder.
+Create a new file in that folder and an object that implements that `CommandData` interface, and export it using a default export.
+Otherwise, the `deployCommands` function will not be able to find/register the command.